Aryanshukla0311/Cryptomart/README.md

 # CryptoMart

-This project is an assignment by Ayush Gupta for the role of Frontend Intern at Groww.

 ## Project Overview

 CryptoMart is a comprehensive web application designed to track and analyze various cryptocurrencies.
 This project was developed as an assignment for the role of Frontend Developer Intern at Groww.
 It provides real-time updates on cryptocurrency prices, detailed information on individual cryptocurrencies, and features such as an interactive watchlist.